AndresCampuzano/Secuence-Javascript/README.md

 # Simon-Dice
-This is a game made in Javascript to memorize secuences.
+This is a game made in Javascript.
+Player needs to memorize secuences.